-Paper submission: Please submit your group work to me (Nick, korevaar@math.utah.edu) and Zhu (wangzhu@math.utah.edu), as 3 attachments in an email.
-This project is due by Thursday June 24, before midnight.
+Paper submission: Please submit your group work to me (Nick, korevaar@math.utah.edu) and Britt (bannish@math.utah.edu), as 3 attachments in an email.
+This project is due by Thursday June 23, before midnight.
 Help each other - you're all on the same ACCESS team!
 If you think a group sent you a defective message, contact them and explain what isn't working, as a prelude to both sides trying to troubleshoot the problem.
-If you can't unstick each other, see if Zhu, Brenna or I can help.
-I will also plan to be available from 2-4 on Wednesday afternoon next week, in the large 2nd floor Marriott computer room, in case any groups are stumped.
-Please send me an email if you wish to take advantage of this meeting time, since if no one asks I won't show up.
+If you can't unstick each other, see if Britt, Britney or I can help.
+I will also plan to be available from 2-4 on Wednesday afternoon next week, in the Marriott Knowledge Commons, in case any groups are stumped.
+Please send me an email by Tuesday night if you wish to take advantage of this meeting time, since if no one asks I won't show up.
 Have fun!!